itsjoannnnna/Magic-Water-Fish/README.md

 Accessing s.sh:
 Accessories>File Manager>s.sh

+Modify the bootup, and scroll all the way to the bottom of the file:
+$ sudo nano .bashrc

 Prerequisites
 Raspberry Pi's microSD card has everything needed to work

 Deployment
-If you want to use the script for starting the program:
+If you want to use the script to start up the entire program:
 $ bash s.sh
 Open terminal
 $ source ~/.profile